 Section 4(f) of the DOT Act of 1966 is triggered by projects funded or approved by a U.S. DOT agency that propose the use of historic property or land from a publicly owned park, recreation area, or refuge.
 Examine the stringent approval standards of this substantive law and discuss ways to better integrate and streamline Sections 4(f) and 106 with the National Environmental Policy Act (NEPA) process.

-Joe Trnka, AICP, CEP, NEPA specialist with Kirkham Michael; specializes in NEPA, Section 106, and Section 4(f) projects
+Joe Trnka, AICP, CEP, J Trnka Consulting, principal investigator and certified environmental professional; specialist in Section 4(f), Section 106, NEPA, and Section 404 projects

 "A well-organized, easy-to-follow review of the 4(f) process."

 "The seminar exceeded expectations by clarifying so many terms and language that I have had questions about regarding de minimus and programmatics."

 "Clarified issues about when to use and when not to use 4(f)."